grafzahl-io/vue-hls-video-player/README.md

 ```

 ### Last release:
+v1.1.22
+- Only show language selection if subtitles or audio options are > 1
 v1.1.21
 - Added more tolerant processing for .txt transcripts to allow empty lines as narrators
 v1.1.20